Agorapulse Review 2023: The Best Social Media Management Tool?

 When you first use Agorapulse, even as a free trial user, you’ll need to run through their setup wizard.
 This involves telling them about your organization and connecting your profiles.

-This is when you find out Agorapulse supports Facebook pages, Facebook groups, Instagram business profiles, Twitter profiles, LinkedIn profiles, LinkedIn company pages, YouTube channels and Google My Business profiles.
+This is when you find out Agorapulse supports Facebook pages, Facebook groups, Instagram business profiles, Twitter profiles, LinkedIn profiles, LinkedIn company pages, YouTube channels and Google Business profiles.

 Agorapulse offers quite a few features, as you can see.
 We’re going to cover them in the following sections: